Effective date

 Tandem credentials remain on the user's device until the user deletes them in the app or deletes the app.

-The backend retains account, billing, rate-limit, sync metadata, and redacted operational records only as long as needed to operate PumpSync, troubleshoot issues, meet legal obligations, and protect the service.
+The backend retains account, billing, device-session, rate-limit, sync metadata, and redacted operational records only as long as needed to operate PumpSync, troubleshoot issues, meet legal obligations, and protect the service.

 Raw Tandem events and normalized Tandem samples are discarded by the backend after the sync response is produced.
 The app discards raw and normalized Tandem payloads after Apple Health confirms the write.